isomerpages/moe-temasekjc/_admissions/Appeal Application For JC1 (Intake 2025).md

 description: ""
 variant: tiptap
 ---
-<h1>APPEAL APPLICATION FOR ADMISSION TO JC1 (INTAKE 2025) IS NOW OPEN</h1>
+<h1>APPEAL APPLICATION FOR ADMISSION TO JC1 (INTAKE 20256) IS NOW OPEN</h1>
-<p>Appeal Application for admission to JC1 (Intake 2025) commences from <strong>Tuesday, 4 February 2025 9am to Friday, 7 February 2025 4pm, Singapore time.</strong>
+<p>Appeal Application for admission to JC1 (Intake 2026) commences from <strong>Tuesday, 3 February 2026 9am to Monday, 9 February 2026 4pm, Singapore time.</strong>
 </p>
 <p>Late submissions <strong><u>will not be accepted</u></strong>.
 Please ensure
 that all applications are submitted within the stipulated period.</p>